KJC-DNN/Album83_Lord_of_the_Seas/README.md

 ## Tracklist:

 The Lap That Could Not Be Erased (3401–3500)

 The Hymn That Would Not Be Stolen (3501–3600)

 Tides of War Under One Lord (3601–3700)

 The Tide That Cannot Be Bought (3701–3800)

-A Voice Behind Me — The Saltwater Heart (3801–3900) The Pattern Screamer and the Starless Abyss (3901–4000) The Name Above Every Stolen Name (4000 + sweep)
+A Voice Behind Me — The Saltwater Heart (3801–3900)

+The Pattern Screamer and the Starless Abyss (3901–4000)

+The Name Above Every Stolen Name (4000 + sweep)

+## Keywords
-Keywords: Album 83, Lord of the Seas, KJC-DNN, Remnant Christian Worship, SCP 3401-4000, Psalm 95:5, Matthew 8:27, Strait of Hormuz, Pattern Screamer, SCP-4000 Taboo, spiritual warfare, spoken prayer, intercession
+Album 83, Lord of the Seas, KJC-DNN, Remnant Christian Worship, SCP 3401-4000, Psalm 95:5, Matthew 8:27, Strait of Hormuz, Pattern Screamer, SCP-4000 Taboo, spiritual warfare, spoken prayer, intercession

 ## Place	   Locator
 GitHub - https://github.com/KJC-DNN/Album83_Lord_of_the_Seas/releases/tag/83.0.0